aiven/devportal/docs/products/kafka/howto/tiered-storage-overview.rst

 Tiered storage overview in Aiven Console
 ========================================

-Aiven for Apache Kafka offers a comprehensive overview of tiered storage, allowing you to understand its usage and make informed decisions.
+Aiven for Apache Kafka® offers a comprehensive overview of tiered storage, allowing you to understand its usage and make informed decisions.
 This overview provides insights into various aspects of tiered storage, including billing, settings, and storage details.

 .. important::